 Adopted by the Library Board of Trustees on July 21, 2020.

 The library staff strives to make this facility a warm and inviting place for all people.
-It is the intent of the library that all library customers should be able to use its facilities to the maximum extent possible during its regularly scheduled hours.
+It is the intent of the library that all library patrons should be able to use its facilities to the maximum extent possible during its regularly scheduled hours.

 Prohibited activities include, but are not limited to, the following: